bryturner/mern-authenticate/README.md

-# Habit Tracker MERN Stack
+# MERN Authentication with JWT
- This app is in the process of being built.
+The basic user registration/login app uses JWTs to authenticate the user in order to give the user permission to view other pages in the app.

 ## Technologies
 - React